-Several autonomous bodies have been set up by the State Government in the field of khadi and village industries, urban development etc. Of these, the audit of accounts of the Meghalaya Khadi and Village Industries Board (MKVIB) 2009-10 onwards was entrusted to the Comptroller and Auditor General of India under Section 19(3) of the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act,

-1971.
-However, the annual accounts of the MKVIB for the year 2012-13, due for submission by June 2013, had not been furnished (November 2013).
+Several autonomous bodies have been set up by the State Government in the field of khadi and village industries, urban development etc. Of these, the audit of accounts of the Meghalaya Khadi and Village Industries Board (MKVIB) for the year 2009-10 onwards was entrusted to the Comptroller and Auditor General of India under Section 19(3) of the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971.
+However, the annual accounts of the MKVIB for the years from 2011-12 to 2013-14, due for submission by June 2012, 2013 and 2014 respectively, had not been furnished (September 2014).